 For More Information

-To learn more about the specifics of this program, contact Katie Parizek, the faculty leader for the program or schedule an appointment with Kate Fox, the education abroad adviser for this program.
+For more information regarding this program, please contact Eric Roman, the faculty leader for the program.
+You may also schedule an appointment with the education abroad adviser for this program.

 For the inside scoop on life in a foreign country, be sure to check out the GeoBlogs of Penn State students currently studying abroad.